Jenushan44/AnimeNetwork/README.md

 ## Motivation

-As a fan of anime and an aspring full-stack developer, I wanted to build a complete application that mimics the core functionality of a real media tracking site.
+As a fan of anime and an aspiring full-stack developer, I wanted to build a complete application that mimics the core functionality of a real media tracking site.
 The goal was to combine modern frontend/backend development with user authentication and personalized experiences.

 ## Features
 - Search anime by title using the AniList API